shaktipriya13/Google-Girl-Hackathon-Ideathon-Round-2025/README.md

 ---

- This README provides a comprehensive overview of my project, explaining the problem, solution, key features, technologies, deployment roadmap, and future work.
+ This README provides a comprehensive overview of my project, explaining the problem, solution, key features, technologies, deployment roadmap, and future enhancements that could be done.